07 May Are you Ready? A Sanitation Guide to Prevent Your Facility from Outbreaks

 - Use microfiber cleaning cloths.
 This type of cloth is preferable in cleaning since fibers absorb more dirt, grease, and bacteria compared to other cloth; nevertheless, it must be changed often.
 When using cleaning cloths, it is advisable to have a color-coded system to differentiate between high and low-risk areas to avoid cross-contamination.

 Develop a training plan to ensure that the cleaning staff has received training in the proper use of the disinfectants, detergents, PPE, safety, work practice controls, and cross-contamination prevention.
 Work practice controls can include how often to wash hands and change disposable gloves, how to handle chemicals, and proper use of microfiber towels.
 It is critically important that the cleaning staff understand how to read and understand a Safety Data Sheet (SDS).
 The SDS contains information that will help you make sure that the product is used safely.

 If you already have a professional commercial cleaning contractor providing routine janitorial services, now is the time to sit down with them and review the scope of work, as changes may be required to ensure that your facility is properly cleaned and disinfected in this new environment.
 At Progressive Cleaning, our job is to be a resource to our clients in the cleaning industry.
-If you require assistance preparing your facility for reopening, fell free to contact us.
+If you require assistance preparing your facility for reopening after an outbreak, fell free to contact us.

 As the economy reopens, we all need to do our part to mitigate the spread of the virus by creating a safe environment for customers, clients, and employees.
 As you prepare your facility for a safe reopening, the items identified in this blog are things you should be considering.
 If we all do our part, we can contribute towards keeping infection cases low, because failure could force us back into isolation.